thejwuscript/odinbook/README.md

 The first option was the most flexible and secure solution.
 The [Devise documentation](https://github.com/heartcombo/devise/wiki/OmniAuth:-Overview) explains how to copy data from Facebook securely before a user creates an account.
 It is worth mentioning that Devise cleans up all session data starting with the "devise." key namespace whenever a user signs in.
 ### Custom Route
-I had a custom route defined like so:
+I had a custom route defined as the following:
 ```ruby
 get ':username', to: 'users#show', as: :user
 ```